opendocsg/slw-judgments-backfill/2001_SGHC_52/report.md

 4\.
 In addition to this action, the defendant was sued for defamation (over the speeches he made at the election rally) by various government leaders in seven (7) other suits (the other suits); these included the Prime Minister, some Cabinet Ministers, Members of Parliament and the PAP candidates who contested the 1997 elections.
 The plaintiff as well as the plaintiffs in the other suits, agreed to be bound by the outcome of the Prime Minister's case against the defendant in Suit No. 225 of 1997 (the Main Suit).
 The Main Suit, this action and the other suits were set down for trial on or about 9 June 1997.
 Trial dates were fixed for 18 August to 2 September 1997.
 By an Order of Court dated 18 July 1997, it was ordered that the Main Suit should be heard first.

 5\.
-The Main Suit was tried between 18 and 22 August 1997 before Rajendran J. At the close of the trial, counsel for the plaintiff (as well as for the plaintiffs in the other suits) informed Rajendran J who recorded it at para 201 in his judgment (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1998] 1 SLR 547 at p 605) that the ten (10) plaintiffs agreed to be bound by his findings on the meaning of the words alleged to be defamatory; the defendant did not state his stand on the issue.
+The Main Suit was tried between 18 and 22 August 1997 before Rajendran J. At the close of the trial, counsel for the plaintiff (as well as for the plaintiffs in the other suits) informed Rajendran J who recorded it at para 201 in his judgment (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1998] 1 SLR 547</span> at p 605) that the ten (10) plaintiffs agreed to be bound by his findings on the meaning of the words alleged to be defamatory; the defendant did not state his stand on the issue.
 In September 1997, Rajendran J delivered his judgment; the Prime Minister appealed (in Civil Appeal No. 205 of 1997) and the defendant cross- appealed (in Civil Appeal No. 218 of 1997) against his decision.
 Both appeals were heard in April 1998 and judgment was

 reserved.
-On 17 July 1998, the Court of Appeal allowed the Prime Minister's appeal but dismissed the defendant's cross-appeal (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1998] 3 SLR 337).
+On 17 July 1998, the Court of Appeal allowed the Prime Minister's appeal but dismissed the defendant's cross-appeal (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1998] 3 SLR 337</span>).

 6\.
 On 14 December 2000, the plaintiff applied by notice for further directions no. 604665 of 2000 (the plaintiff's application) under Order 14 r 12 of the Rules of Court for a determination of the natural, ordinary and innuendo meanings of the defamatory words set out in para 17 of the statement of claim in this suit.
 Paragraph 17 of the statement of claim reads as follows: